JonnyOrman/CRYMIUM/README.md

 - In the newly created project's root directory right click the "Game.cryproject" file and select "Generate Solution"
 - Close the console window that opens.
 This will generate a CMakeLists.txt file in the project's Code directory
-- Open the newly created CMakeLists.txt file and look for the section where the include directories are added.
+- Open the newly created Code/CMakeLists.txt file and look for the section where the include directories are added.
 It should look something like this:
 ```
 target_include_directories(${THIS_PROJECT}
 PRIVATE